List of Hell Teacher: Jigoku Sensei Nube characters: Students in other classes

-Considered one of the most talented students at Doumori Elementary, Ai Shinozaki (Shinozaki Ai, 篠崎愛) is a sixth-grader in class 6–5, one year ahead of Nūbē's class.
+Considered one of the most talented students at Doumori Elementary, she is a sixth-grader in class 6–5, one year ahead of Nūbē's class.
 A member of the Shinozaki zaibatsu, she is a beautiful girl who looks older than she really is (she is tall and slender, with a big bust that rivals Miki's and Ritsuko-sensei's), and she has mastery of several musical instruments including the violin and piano.
 In the anime, her episode occurs right after she wins a violin contest, showcasing her musical talent.
 Additionally, she is fluent in three foreign languages other than Japanese.
 However, beneath this perfect exterior, this spectacle-wearing female has many problems of her own.

 Ai grows tired of consistently practicing under the pressure of her family to succeed, detests being treated as a goddess by others who only befriend her to boost their own status, and also struggles with occasional shoplifting to fulfill her desires without paying for them.
 According to her, she developed this habit to reassure herself that she was a normal person with flaws.
 It is these problems that attract occasional yōkai, who illuminate her personal struggles and lead her to Nūbē and the right path.

 In one instance, Ai was possessed by a demon that manifested itself as tell-tale eyes appearing on her hand and later on her whole body.
 This possession persisted until she openly confessed to Nūbē and Makoto, her only friend at the time, that she was a shoplifter and revealed the reason behind her actions.

 Despite Ai's seemingly solitary life, she has befriended Makoto and may harbor romantic feelings for him, although he remains oblivious to any such sentiments and would rather use her musical talents to sing the theme songs of his favorite sentai shows.
 Ai's name is connected to a series of horror films involving another set of children named "Ai and Makoto," which may explain her connection to him.